tomik-z-cech/PP4-Aneta-s-Glimmer/README.md

 ### 3.5.2.
 Color pallette

 Based on the colors of the logo, rest of the colors were picked using the [Adobe Color Wheel](https://color.adobe.com/create/color-wheel), following colors were picked into the color pallette *( Appendix 20 )*.
-As some of the colors neede to be opaque, following CSS variables were established *( Appendix 21 )*.
+As some of the colors needed to be opaque, following CSS variables were established *( Appendix 21 )*.

 *Appendix 20 - Color pallette*